FontBureau/TypeRoof/live/README.md

-In order to connect any source of font changes and TypeRoof we load a web-page, called an **Adapter,** that in turn opens TypeRoof as a popup.
+In order to connect any source of font changes and TypeRoof we load a web-page, called an **Adapter,** that in turn opens TypeRoof as a pop-up.
 That relation enables the usage of the `window.postMessage` API to send messages with font updates from the Adapter to TypeRoof.

-At the first time you open an adapter PopUps will be blocked in your browser.
+At the first time you open an adapter pop-ups will be blocked in your browser.
-You'll have to **allow PopUps and then reload the page of the adapter** again to successfully establish the connection.
+You'll have to **allow pop-ups and then reload the page of the adapter** again to successfully establish the connection.

 In the window of the adapter page you'll also be able to observe the